blahblahbloopster/2898-vision-framework/README.md

 ##### tl;dr:
 Too bad, read it anyways

+### Note: this documentation assumes some prior knowledge of python

 ##### Vocabulary in opencv and this document:
 **contour** - specially formatted list of points, precisely how it must be formatted depends on the use case (i.e. objectpoints for solvepnp has an x, y, and z dimension with 32 bit floating